erikfredner/dsst289-2024/syllabus.md

 ## Grades

 The tables below show the weights of each assignment and the associated ranges.
 I do not offer extra credit.
-I round fractional grades (e.g., 92.5% → 93%; 92.4% → 92%).
+I round fractional grades.

 Assignment      Percentage
 ------          ------